platformio/platformio-docs/ide/clion.rst

 Integration process consists of these steps:

 1. Install `File Watchers <https://plugins.jetbrains.com/plugin/7177-file-watchers>`_
-   plugin via "Clion: Preferences > Plugins".
+   plugin via "CLion: Preferences > Plugins".
 We need it to automatically update project configuration when changes are made in :ref:`projectconf`
 2. Open system Terminal and install :ref:`piocore`
 3. Create new folder for your project and change directory (``cd``) to it